Table of Contents

-Motion sickness is caused by an imbalance between the sensory parts of your body (eyes, ears, or sensory nerves) and the rest of your body.
-For example, when playing a video game, your eyes may sense that you are moving with the game.
+Motion sickness is an imbalance between what you see and what you feel.
+In the car, the car is moving forward.
 However, your body is standing still.
 This imbalance is what causes you to feel sick.

 How is motion sickness diagnosed?

-You may suspect you have the condition when you begin to notice a pattern of how you feel when you travel.
+You may notice a pattern of sickness when you travel.
 See your doctor if you experience motion sickness repeatedly.
-Your doctor will examine the inside of your ears, look at your eyes, and ask you questions about your health history before recommending treatment for motion sickness.
+Your doctor will do a physical exam.
+They will look inside your ears and at your eyes.
+Your doctor will ask you questions about your health history before recommending treatment.

 Can motion sickness be prevented or avoided?

-If you know you will get motion sickness when traveling, there are steps you can take to prevent it or relieve the symptoms.
+If you know you get motion sickness when traveling, plan ahead.
+These steps can prevent it or relieve the symptoms:

-- Take motion sickness medicine an hour or two before you travel.
+- Take motion sickness medicine one to two hours before traveling.

 - Choose the right seat.
-In the car, the front passenger seat is best.
-On a boat, sit at the midpoint of the boat.
-On an airplane, sit over the wing.
-On a train, face forward and sit near a window.
-These positions have fewer bumps and allow you to see the horizon.
-If you are on a cruise ship, book a cabin in the front or middle of the ship that is closest to the water level.
+The front passenger seat is best in the car.
+Choose the midpoint on a boat.
+Sit over the wing on a plane.
+Face forward on a train.
+Sit near a window on a train.
+These seats have fewer bumps.
+They allow you to see the horizon.
+If you are on a cruise, book a cabin in the front or middle of the ship.
+Request a room that is closest to the water level.

 - Get plenty of air.
-If you are in the car, make sure it is well air conditioned on hot days.
-Roll down the window when you feel like you need more air.
-Direct the air conditioning vent on an airplane toward you, and sit near a window when you’re on a covered boat.
+Use the air conditioner or roll down the window in a car.
+Direct the vent toward you on a plane.
+Sit near a window when you’re on a covered boat.

-- Don’t read or look at your phone or tablet while traveling by car, plane, or boat.
-Look out the window at the horizon or at a distant object.
+- Don’t read while riding in a car, plane, or boat.
+Look out the window at the horizon.
+Look at a distant object.

-- Don’t eat heavy meals when traveling.
-Opt for smaller quantities of soft, plain food, such as mashed potatoes.
-Don’t eat greasy, spicy, or acidic foods just before or during travel.
+- Avoid a heavy meal before or during travel.
+Eat small portions of plain food instead.
+Don’t eat greasy, spicy, or acidic foods before or during travel.

-If your motion sickness symptoms do not stop within a few days, call your doctor.
+If your symptoms last longer than a few days, see your doctor.

 Motion sickness treatment

-Certain medicines can relieve the symptoms of motion sickness.
-The American Academy of Family Physicians (AAFP) recommends the medicine scopolamine for preventing motion sickness.
-Scopolamine helps ease nausea and vomiting without making you sleepy.
+Common medicines that treat motion sickness include Benadryl, Dramamine, and scopolamine.
+The American Academy of Family Physicians (AAFP) recommends scopolamine.
+It eases nausea and vomiting.
+It does not make you sleepy.
 A skin patch works best.

-Allergy medicines, known as antihistamines, also are helpful in treating nausea and vomiting.
+Antihistamines (one brand name: Benadryl) are helpful.
 However, these usually make you sleepy.
 Non-drowsy antihistamines are not effective in treating or preventing motion sickness.
-Antiemetics are another type of medicine used to ease the nausea and vomiting of motion sickness.
+Another type of medicine is called antiemetics.
+These are used to treat nausea and vomiting.

-Some of these medicines are available by prescription and over-the-counter.
-Talk to your doctor to determine what is best for you.
-Each of these medicines works better when taken before you travel.
-Once nausea begins, eating a few, plain crackers and drinking clear, fizzy drinks (ginger ale is best) can usually relieve the nausea.
+Some of these medicines are prescription.
+Some are available over-the-counter.
+Talk to your doctor to determine which is best for you.
+These medicines work best when taken before you travel.

 Living with motion sickness

-Planning ahead is the best advice for dealing with motion sickness.
-If your motion sickness is mild, you are more likely to have success with medicines used to treat it.
-If you know you have motion sickness, plan around it through diet, rest, avoidance, and seat selection.
+Planning ahead is the best advice for motion sickness.
+If your motion sickness is mild, medicines are effective.
+If you know you have motion sickness, plan ahead before you travel.

 Questions to ask your doctor

-- Can motion sickness medicines help after the nausea and vomiting have set in?
+- Can motion sickness medicine help after the symptoms start?

-- How do I know if motion sickness is a sign of a more serious health problem?
+- Is motion sickness a sign of a more serious health problem?

-- Can I take scopolamine if I am breastfeeding?
+- Can I take motion sickness medicine if I am pregnant or breastfeeding?

 Copyright © American Academy of Family Physicians